 Abstract

 The RECOVERY trial is a large multi-armed, adaptive randomised controlled trial of treatments for Covid-19.
 It has rapidly recruited and demonstrated that hydroxychloroquine is ineffective in reducing mortality for hospitalised patients, whilst dexamethasone significantly reduces mortality among those patients using supplemental oxygen or on a ventilator.
-We estimate that the speed of recruitment and dissemination has probably decreased mortality, in the UK, by at least 200 hospitalised patients in the first month since the British Prime Minister announced the results.
-Despite its impressive speed the trial only recruited about 15% of eligible patients with recruitment rates ranging between 3% to 80% at participating hospitals.
+We estimate that the speed of recruitment and dissemination has probably decreased mortality in the UK by at least 200 hospitalised patients in the first month since the British Prime Minister announced the results.
+Despite its impressive speed, the trial only recruited about 15% of eligible patients, with recruitment rates ranging between 3% to 80% at participating hospitals.
 Had the trial recruited 50% of the eligible patients then our analysis suggests that more than 2,000 additional lives could have been saved.
 In a pandemic, rapid recruitment with high centre recruitment is absolutely essential to reduce deaths.
 Methods of improving site specific recruitment rates need investigating urgently.

 Key Words: Covid-19; RECOVERY trial; recruitment.

-Background
+Introduction

-The RECOVERY trial is a world leading study of potential treatments for Covid-19 patients.
+The RECOVERY randomised controlled trial (RCT) is a world leading study of potential treatments for Covid-19 patients.
 It is large, simple, adaptive and multi-armed, allowing the investigators to test several treatments at the same time and quickly close trial arms if one of the treatments were found to be effective or ineffective.
 Importantly, this means the results can be rapidly disseminated to patients, clinicians and policy makers.
 The trial initially randomised Covid-19 patients admitted to hospital to one of five treatments: lopinavir-ritonavir (an HIV treatment); hydroxychloroquine; dexamethasone; azithromycin or usual care.
 The protocol was kept simple and flexible to allow “a broad range of patients to be enrolled in large numbers” (RECOVERY study protocol [1]).
 Uniquely, the trial started recruiting nine days after submission of its protocol [2].

 The trial has rapidly produced some key findings on the effectiveness and ineffectiveness of potential Covid-19 treatments.
 Its earliest, and somewhat overlooked, finding that hydroxychloroquine was ineffective (and probably harmful) to Covid-19 patients was important given that it has been widely promoted and used [3].
 If the point estimate, of harm, in the hydroxychloroquine comparison is correct, then many lives will be saved worldwide by its, hopeful, reduction in use.
 Most recently the trial has demonstrated that lopinavir-ritonavir is also ineffective [4].
-The most widely publicised finding from the RECOVERY trial, however, was that of the dexamethasone arm which statistically significantly reduced mortality among Covid-19 patients at 28 days after randomisation [3].
+The most widely publicised finding from the RECOVERY trial, however, was that of the dexamethasone arm, which statistically significantly reduced mortality among Covid-19 patients at 28 days after randomisation [3].
 This important result was demonstrated in less than three months after the trial was set-up.
 Within 81 days the trialists recruited 175 hospitals and enrolled 11,303 participants with 9,355 eligible for the dexamethasone comparison [3].
 This remarkable trial will lead to many hundreds of lives saved across the UK and the world and it is a tribute to the investigators and all those who took part either as participants, clinicians or researchers.